In its typical configuration, using FreeBSD as a SLIP server works as

 attached itself (slip interface 0, in the above example, which was the

-first parameter in the list given to slip.login
+first parameter in the list given to slip.login) to set the

 informational messages via the daemon syslog facility, which usually